 Also Read: MSME Loan Without Collateral

-SMEs play a crucial role by contributing to GDP and creating employment opportunities at a lower capital cost than large industries.
+SMEs play a crucial role, contributing to GDP and creating employment opportunities at lower capital costs than large enterprises.
 Indian SMEs are primarily focused on trade, services, and manufacturing.
 They are also an important source of innovation in the booming e-commerce sector.

 With initiatives like Udyam Registration, Digital India, and Start-up India, SMEs can easily access benefits like an unsecured SME business loan, infrastructure, and technology.
 As a regulated NBFC, Hero FinCorp observes that access to formal credit is the primary catalyst for these businesses to scale from "Small" to "Medium."
 By generating significant employment, SMEs help reduce inequality and poverty, making them an integral part of India's economic landscape.